Cray-HPE/docs-csm/troubleshooting/known_issues/kube_multus_pod_in_ImagePullBackOff.md

 ### Option 1

-If you have access to the `quay.io/skopeo/stable` image in nexus or an outside repository, you can use skopeo to retag the multus image in nexus.
+If you have access to the `quay.io/skopeo/stable` image in nexus or an outside repository, you can use `skopeo` to re-tag the `multus` image in nexus.

 1. Re-tag the `multus` image in Nexus.